jmd-dk/concept/_sources/installation.rst.txt

 .. code-block:: bash

-   export mpi_dir=/path/to/mpi  # Assuming Bash-like shell
+   export mpi_dir=/path/to/mpi  # assuming Bash-like shell
    bash install

 All other influential environment variables may be set in similar ways.